 His film/tv music includes scores for Oscar-nominated and Emmy-winning HBO documentaries.
 He has written songs for Disney, and has collaborated with Radiohead’s Colin Greenwood, and The Bad Plus's Dave King.
-His music for the opening ceremony of the National 9/11 Museum in New York City was an integral part of President Obama’s museum-dedication speech.
+His was commissioned to compose music for the opening ceremony of the National 9/11 Museum in New York City.

-Recent and upcoming film work includes the Showtime series Murder in the Bayou, Todd Solondz’s Wiener-Dog (starring Greta Gerwig, Danny DeVito, Ellen Burstyn & Julie Delpy), and the HBO/BBC documentary Unlocking the Cage, directed by D.A.
+Recent and upcoming film work includes the HBO series Murder on Middle Beach, Todd Solondz’s Wiener-Dog (starring Greta Gerwig, Danny DeVito, Ellen Burstyn & Julie Delpy), and the HBO/BBC documentary Unlocking the Cage, directed by D.A.
 Pennebaker & Chris Hegedus.

 Lavino’s choral and concert music has been performed throughout Europe and the USA, and has been broadcast on NPR, the BBC, and Classic FM.
 Commissions include pieces for the choirs of Westminster Abbey; St Paul’s Cathedral (London); Merton College, Oxford; and Exmoor Singers of London.

 His choral music (much of which is published by Boosey & Hawkes) has been recorded on the Hyperion, Delphian, and Meridian labels.